lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

 --------------------
 If ``psf_vary_do = True``, then the spatial variations in the PSF are estimated and their effects corrected for.
 To this end, PyBDSM performs the following steps:

 * A list of sources that are likely to be unresolved is constructed.
-This is done by first selecting only type 'S' sources (see :ref:`output_cols` for details of source types) and sources with SNRs that exceed ``psf_snrcut``.
+This is done by first selecting only type 'S' sources by default (see :ref:`output_cols` for details of source types), but this restriction can be overridden using the ``psf_stype_only`` option) and sources with SNRs that exceed ``psf_snrcut``.
 Next, a function is fit to determine how the size of sources (normalized by the median size) varies with the SNR.
 The function used is defined as :math:`\sigma / median = \sqrt(c_1^2 + c_2^2/SNR^2)`, where :math:`\sigma` is the size of the Gaussian and :math:`c_1` and :math:`c_2` are free parameters.
 Clipping of outliers is done during this fitting, controlled by the ``psf_nsig`` parameter.
 Lastly, unresolved sources are selected by choosing sources that lie within ``psf_kappa2`` times the rms of this best-fit sigma-SNR relation.
 As this last step can be unreliable for high-SNR sources, an additional selection can be made for the highest SNR sources using the ``psf_high_snr`` parameter.
 All sources with SNRs above ``psf_high_snr`` will be taken as unresolved.

 * Next the image is tessellated using Voronoi tessellation to produce tiles within which the PSF shape is calculated (and assumed to be constant).
 The list of probable unresolved sources is filtered to select "calibrator" sources to use to determine the tessellation tiles.
 These sources are the brightest sources (known as the primary generators), defined as those sources that have SNRs in the top fraction of sources defined by ``psf_snrtop`` and that also have SNRs greater than ``psf_snrcutstack``.
 These sources are then grouped by their proximity, if they are within 50% of the distance to third closest source.